FamousArchives/famous-react/API.md

 ### Animation Functions

-If you want to plug in custom sequences (documented below) or transitions, you can simply specify a function to transition the value.
+If you want to plug in custom sequences (documented below) or transitions, you can simply specify one.

 ```j
 var txt = DOM.div({